How to Hire Amazing Team Members for Every Real Estate Process—From Finding Deals to Renting Them Out

 Too many people “jump in” to this business without a focus, plan, or goals.
 They go to networking events, share with people that they are real estate investors, and hope to find people to help them.
 Wrong move.
 It is much more effective to become clear on your investing niche, strategy, and goals before you seek out team members.

-For example, we currently have a few investing strategies we are focused on, one of which is buying large multifamily apartment buildings in PA.
-The other key niche is buying small multifamily properties in our current market, which is Trenton, NJ.
-For this particular niche, here is our strategy/process and two potential exits once we have the property leased.
+For example, we currently have a few investing strategies we are focused on, one of which is buying large multifamily apartment buildings in Pennsylvania.
+The other key niche is buying small multifamily properties in our current market, which is Trenton, N.J.

-I share this with you so it will encourage you do the same.
+I share this with you so it will encourage you to think everything through before beginning.
 What is your niche?
 What are your goals?
 And then what is your strategy/process to achieve these goals?

 #2: Once your plan, strategy, and goals are in place, ask yourself (and answer) the following questions.